 The result is an epic journey, complete with fascinating visuals, fantastic adventure, and a few good laughs along the way.
-If that were all, of course, Kubo would still be one of the best animated films this year.
-But what sets the film apart from the pack is its profound insights on life, art, and the curious relationship between the two.
+If that were all, of course, Kubo would still be a great film.
+But what sets it apart from the pack is its profound insights on life, art, and the curious relationship between the two.

 WARNING: This post contains spoilers about the movie’s ending.
 If you haven’t seen it yet, here’s your chance to read something else.